 Imagine being able to jet set around the country as part of your job.
 While other nurses are left working in the same facilities, you get to explore new cities.
 You get to live in each new location as opposed to just passing through.
 This means you’ll be meeting new people, and sometimes becoming their neighbors, at least for a short while.
 Traveling and seeing the world is a benefit non-traveling nurses aren’t normally privy to, which makes this career choice fun and exciting.

 Travel nurses sometimes get tax-free money that can be used to pay for meals, lodging, and moving expenses.
 This lets you pocket more earnings that would normally go toward payroll taxes.
 The tax-free earnings, along with traveling, are two of the most often hailed benefits of travel nursing.
-To qualify for this money you get to keep away from the IRS, you must maintain a “tax home”.
+To qualify for this tax-free income, you must maintain a “tax home.”
 Your tax home is your home base of operations.
 It’s the place where you permanently lay your head and collect mail.
 Once you have a tax home, your moving expenses, such as rental homes, apartments, and moving trucks, can be paid for with tax-free stipends from your employer, along with other traveling expenses.

 No Workplace Politics